fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="http://ysamm.com/?p=603">-URLs in img tag aren’t safely embedded. ($500)</a>

 <a href="http://ysamm.com/?p=629">-Enumerate internal cached URLs which lead to data exposure</a>

+<a href="https://hackerone.com/reports/1065500">-Multiple bugs leads to RCE on TikTok for Android</a>

 <A href="http://ysamm.com/?p=627">-Leaking Facebook user information to external websites ($2000)</a>